DSBaibhav/BeginnerJava/README.md

 - Basic syntax and input/output
 - Variables and data types
+- Operators and expressions
+- Conditional statements

 📂 Folder Structure

 - basics/ → Introduction to Java syntax and fundamentals
+- control-flow/ → Decision making and loops

 🎯 Purpose